Using the cf CLI with a self-signed certificate

 • The deployment uses a self-signed certificate.

-• The deployment uses a certificate that is signed by a self-signed certificate authority (CA), or a certificate signed by a certificate that is signed by a self-signed CA.
+• The deployment uses a certificate that is signed by a self-signed certificate authority (CA), or by an intermediate certificate that is also signed by a self-signed CA.

 Before following the procedure below, the developer must obtain either the self-signed certificate or the intermediate and CA certificates used to sign the deployment’s certificate.
 The developer can obtain these certificates from the Cloud Foundry operator or from the deployment manifest.
 For more information about how to retrieve certificates from the deployment manifest, see Securing Traffic into Cloud Foundry.